 • Highly evaluative of things.
 They are the expert on anything—and they are dramatic.
 They don’t LIKE something.
 They LOVE it.

 • This highly evaluative nature can take a negative turn, such as “Let’s all take about my little sister’s weaknesses.”
 I recommend being quick to defend any victim of their newfound judgment

 • They are much more aware of conversations about religions, sex, politics, etc. They are likely eavesdropping on you when you talk about such things, understanding much more than you realize.

 • They are VERY sensitive to what you think.
 If you get upset over something, they will likely alter themselves to not do it again.

 • Very aware of who they are and what others think of them.

 • Might tell you things about themselves, “I like sleeping and reading.
 And that’s it.”
 Or they recognize they are “sensitive.”

 • They may get indignant that you told them something.
 “Because they already knew that!”
 This is the sort of self-awareness they have now.

 • They might notice something nuanced about a larger environment.
 For instance, you and another adult are arguing over if a place is louder or quiet than another place and they say, wisely, “The music is louder.
 The people are quieter.”
 They just really drink in the larger situation

-• They are very apt to figure out something like the fact that Santa is real at this one: all on their own, just because they figured it out
+• They are very apt to figure out that Santa is fake at this one: all on their own, just because they figured it out

 • They can keep the larger situation in perspective.
 If they watch a scary movie and you explain that the special effects are just jello, they might sit through the scene consoling themselves, “It’s just jello!
 It’s just jello!”